Acid reflux: removing the cause and strengthening digestion

 Diagnosis methods mainly include gastroscopy, to diagnose any damage.
 A breath test may be done to rule out Helicobacter pylori infections.
 At IMI we may assess gastric acidity by Electro-Acupuncture diagnostics, which is non invasive, as well as refer you to a specialist for the Helicobacter breath test.

-Other natural and alternative modes of treatment for acid reflux symptoms include acupuncture and Traditional Chinese medicine.
-These therapies look to balance the blocked energy or chi circulating the body’s energy and organs.
-Stress and emotionally-related acidity is especially helped this way.
-Acupuncture has a calming effect, partly by releasing endorphins, which calm and relieve pain.
+Other natural and alternative modes of treatment for acid reflux symptoms include acupuncture and Traditional Chinese Medicine.
+These therapies look to balance the blocked energy or qi circulating the body’s energy and organs.
+This is particularly effective in the case of stress related acidity.
+By releasing endorphins, acupuncture can help calm the digestive system and relieve pain.